OpenIndiana/oi-userland/doc/vagrant.md

 ## Vagrant box updates

-Vagrant box is configured to check for updates and if a new update is available, Vagrant will display the notice.
+Vagrant box is configured to check for updates and if a new update is available, Vagrant will display a notice.

 ## Getting help

-If not sure, ask.
+If not sure, ask on IRC, mailing list, etc.